Accessibility Recording Policy

 The following is the consent statement that will be read at the beginning of every recorded session:

 This is a reminder that turning on your camera or microphone is consenting to being in that recording, so make sure your video, profile picture, and name are all set accordingly.
-While the participants list and chat are not shown in the recordings, anything typed in open chat should be considered publicly accessible as it could be referenced by another or copied.
+While the participants list is not shown in the recordings, anything typed in open chat should be considered publicly accessible as it could be referenced by another or copied.

 We trust our attendees to make their own assessment to what level of exposure risk they are comfortable with and have worked hard to provide a space where the event can be enjoyed wherever they may be.